glaucia86/microblog-ai-nextjs/README.md

 ## 🎯 About the Workshop

-- **From scratch to deployment:** Learn how to set up, develop, and publish your application.
+- **From scratch to ready to production:** Learn how to set up, develop and let ready to deploy.
 - **Modern technologies:** Next.js, Tailwind CSS, TypeScript, Azure, OpenAI, LangChain.js, and more.
 - **Evolving roadmap:** The project is constantly evolving with new versions that expand features and AI integrations.